roe-dl/weewx-skyfield-almanac/PyEphem-vs-Skyfield.md

 `solarAzimuth` | current azimuth of the Sun `solarTime` | current hour angle of the Sun, counted from midnight (that is sundial time) `solarPath` | current percentage of the way of the Sun from sunrise to sunset

+You can configure additional heavenly bodies to be included in live data like the Moon or the planets.